List of English flags: Ceremonial counties

 The counties and areas for the purposes of the lieutenancies, also referred to as the lieutenancy areas of England and informally known as ceremonial counties, are 48 areas of England to which lords-lieutenant are appointed.
 Legally, the areas in England, as well as in Wales and Scotland, are defined by the Lieutenancies Act 1997 as "counties and areas for the purposes of the lieutenancies in Great Britain", in contrast to the areas used for local government.
 They are also informally known as "geographic counties", to distinguish them from other types of counties of England.

 Islands

 Local government areas

 Heraldic bearings are granted to individuals and corporations by the Lord Lyon in Scotland or by the College of Arms in England, Northern Ireland and Wales on behalf of the sovereign as the fount of all honours.
 Local authority flags come within this category when based on the arms granted to that authority, and such a flag is the authority's personal property, representing that authority rather than its area.

+Police constabulary flags

 Cities

-This a list of officially recognised flags for various cities in England.
+This is a list of officially recognised flags for various cities in England.
 Where listed as 'official', they have been registered by the Flag Institute charity or another official source.
 This list may be incomplete, please add official flags with sources showing the official flag design.